 The Certified Quality Auditor is a professional who understands the standards and principles of auditing and the auditing techniques of examining, questioning, evaluating and reporting to determine a quality system's adequacy and deficiencies.
 The Certified Quality Auditor analyzes all elements of a quality system and judges its degree of adherence to the criteria of industrial management and quality evaluation and control systems.

-Candidates who have completed a degree from a college, university or technical school with accreditation accepted by ASQ, part of the eight-year experience requirement will be waived, as follows (only one of these waivers may be claimed):
+Candidates who have completed a degree from a college, university or technical school will have part of the eight-year experience requirement waived, as follows (only one of these waivers may be claimed):

 The topics in this Body of Knowledge include subtext explanations and the cognitive level at which the questions will be written.
 This information will provide useful guidance for both the Exam Development Committee and the candidate preparing to take the exam.

 The subtext is not intended to limit the subject matter or be all-inclusive of that material that will be covered in the exam.
 It is meant to clarify the type of content that will be included on the exam.
 The descriptor in parentheses at the end of each entry refers to the maximum cognitive level at which the topic will be tested.
 A complete description of cognitive levels is provided at the end of this document.

 Download the Certified Quality Auditor Body of Knowledge

 All computer-based exams feature a basic scientific calculator on-screen in the exam.
 Prometric Test Center Administrators can provide you with a hand-held basic calculator upon request.